International students outside New Zealand

 Information to support your teaching and learning, including key contacts and online resources.

-Students studying overseas will need access to Blackboard.
-All information about course requirements will be available on the course pages of Blackboard.
 The connection works best with a VPN (virtual private network) on any device, or if you don’t have a VPN, use a Windows operating system.

 Disability Services offer a range of online services and support to ensure students can fully participate and achieve their aspirations.
 Disability includes physical, mental, learning, or sensory impairments.
 You can access inclusive learning tools, Read&Write and EquatIO to make online written and numerical information more accessible.